amyehodge/amyehodge.github.io/Beginning_SQL/BeginningSQL.md

 Type `.help` at the prompt to see options available, or check out the more detailed explanation of most of your choices at the sqlite.org link above.
 Type `.tables` to see a list of all your database tables.
 Type any `SELECT` statement directly from the prompt.
-Be sure to end with a semicolon and hit `Return` to run the query.
+Be sure to end with a semicolon.
+That's how the computer knows you are at the end of the query.
+Hit `Enter` or `Return` after the semicolon to run the query.
 Run a query from a .sql file (your query saved as a text document with a .sql file extension) by typing `.read` followed by a space and the file name.
 Type `.mode csv` to change the standard output to .csv format (instead of delimited by pipes).
 Type `.once` followed by a space and a file name to send the output from the next `.read` query to a file instead of to the screen.